 - draw pcb design

 - mount electronics in box

 With the main steps planned out, you should try to estimate the time you need for each step.
-Use the time estimate to plan ahead and figure out a suitable deadline for your project depending on how much time you have free to work on it.
+Use the time estimate to plan and figure out a suitable deadline for your project depending on how much time you have free to work on it.